1OAbabakir/chat-app/README.md

 # chat-app
-First real Project, without copy Paste
+First real Project.

+Trying to get used to Git and Programming stuff.